iamciera/DSxD_website/_pages/events.md

 ### Project Examples and Scope

-The scope for the application to attend above is essenitally - communicating data and working with data (ex. best practices) through creative mediums.
-We are looking for people who want to work on projects that they are passionate about including but definetly not limited to data visualizations.
-Below are some examples and ideas of projects that are within scope:
+The scope for the Creator Conf application includes anything relevant to communicating about data or working with data (e.g., best practices) using creative mediums.
+We are looking for people who want to work on projects that they are passionate about, including (but definitely not limited to!) data visualizations.
+Below are some examples of project ideas that are within scope:

 **Format Examples**